 This five level strategic plan template will help you create a plan that’s built around best practices for optimized execution.

-This is the first level of your plan and it’s your chance to spell out what your organization plans to focus its attention on this year.
+This is the first level of your strategic plan template, and it’s your chance to spell out what your organization plans to focus its attention on this year.
 Themes, often called areas of focus, are like the table of contents in a textbook.
-When you need to quickly access information, you scan the table of contents, zero in and quickly jump to the area of interest.
+When you need to quickly access information, you scan the table of contents, zero in, and quickly jump to the area of interest.